 RED is th to go app for Beauty, Wellness and Life style brands

-Retail sales via social commerce in China has significant growth potential, according to data from market intelligence firm Emarketer.
+Retail sales via social commerce in China have significant growth potential, according to data from market intelligence firm Emarketer.
 Sales in the segment are expected to reach $242.41 billion this year and nearly double to $474.81 billion by 2023.

 Little Red Book is based on a “content-driven” model, which gives great importance to content.
 It was born as a shopping guide and it mainly attracts consumers who reward quality and authenticity.
 60% of users are Millennials and more than 70% live in first or second-tier cities.
 85% of users are women.